usmanmusa1920/flask-unity/README.md

 ## Installation

 Install and update the latest release from <a href="https://pypi.org/project/sakyum">pypi</a>.
-Basically the library was uploaded using `sdist` (Source Distribution) and this software (library) it might not be compatible with `windows operating system` but it works on other `OS` such as `linux` and `macOS`, but very soon the version that will be compatible with **windows operating system** will be release, stay tuned.
+Basically the library was uploaded using `sdist` (Source Distribution) and this software (library) as from `v0.0.8` it is now compatible with `windows OS` and others as well, such as `linux`, `macOS` and possibly some others too!.

 ```
 pip install --upgrade sakyum